devnull-tools/yummi/README.md

 # Yummi

-This is a tool to colorize your console app.
+This is a tool to make your console app more tasty.
+Yummi provides a set of console line elements also with a delegator for colorizing Strings using the awesome gem term-ansicolor.

 ## Installation